christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

    1. Pros: offer global coverage data.
 E.g. Lansat characterize the seasonality of vegetation at regional scales.

    2. Cons: landsat imagery applications is limited because many pheno changes occur more rapidly than the 16-day revisit of lanset.
 Also cloud cover

+### 16 September 2024

+##### A Biologist's guide to Mathematical modelling

+###### Chapter 1

+1.3.1.
+Dynamics of HIV after initial infection

+When a patient is infected by HIV, the number of virions in the bloodstream skyrockets and plummets again = acute phase.
+It lasts about 100 days.
+This rise reflects the infection of CD4+ cells and the replication of HIB within the infected host cells.
+Easy answer is that immune system acts to supress the infection.
+However, Phillips 96 found that the number of virions declines because most of the CD4+ cells have been infected and thus there are fewer host cells to infect.

+He came to the counterintuitive conclusion that the reduction in virus concentration during the acute infection doesn't reflect the ability of HIV-specific immune response to control the virus replication.
+What Philipps can say : an immune response is not necessary to explain the observed data.

+It illustres an important principle in modelling: principle of parsimony that states that you should prefer models containing few variables and parameters as possible to describe a system.

+Things Philipps model succeded to do: 1.
+Changed the view of what was possible (in regards to CD4+ cells) 2.
+Produced testable predictions 3. generated a useful null hypothesis: viral dynamics do not reflect an immune response.

+1.4.
+Concluding Message

+Models can only tell us what is possible.
+E.g. they can tell us how HIV levels within the body or HIV incidence within a population might change over time.
+But without data, mathematical models can nevert tell us what happened or what's happening.